Wall Research Awards (Faculty)

 Wall Research Awards (Faculty) are available annually to UBC faculty members through the Peter Wall Legacy Fund, an endowment established by Peter Wall, to support research excellence at UBC and invest in those who will help move BC and the world forward.

-Wall Research Awards for tenured and track faculty members are available as individual and group awards.
+Wall Research Awards for tenured and tenure-track faculty members are available for the following streams:

-• Individual awards of up to $80,000 over a maximum term of three years.
+- Individual awards of up to $80,000 over a maximum term of up to three years.

 Unless specifically indicated otherwise, all information on this page pertains to both individual and team awards.